knative/docs/docs/install/operator/knative-with-operators.md

 ## Install the Knative Operator

-Before you install the Knative Serving and Eventing components, first install the Knative Operator.
+Before you install the Knative Serving and Eventing components, first install the Knative Operator from the provided K8S Manifests, or via Helm.

+### Install K8S Manifests (Option 1)

 !!! warning
     Knative Operator 1.5 is the last version that supports CRDs with both `v1alpha1` and `v1beta1`.
 If you are upgrading an existing Operator install from v1.2 or earlier to v1.3 or later, run the following command to upgrade the existing custom resources to `v1beta1` before installing the current version: